 Districts and counties are encouraged to hold local competitions in the spring.
-The state deadline for submission of candidates by COEs is in the fall.
-This deadline is driven by the National Teacher of the Year Program.
-The CDE recommends that counties use the Timeline of Activities designed to provide local and county agencies with a time frame to organize and conduct Teachers of the Year selection and recognition activities.
+The state deadline for submission of candidates by COEs is in the summer.
+This deadline is driven by the National Teacher of the Year (TOY) Program.
+The CDE recommends that counties use the Timeline of Activities designed to provide local and county agencies with a time frame to organize and conduct Teacher of the Year selection and recognition activities.

 To ensure that the School Schedule and Time Constraints section of the application is complete, counties must check with applicants and their principals before submitting the application to the CDE to ensure that all minimum, professional development, restructuring, and other days impacting the applicant's schedule are listed.
 If the candidate is selected for a site visit, the visit schedule will be planned in accordance with this section and last-minute adjustments could result in difficulties for the review team and the candidate alike.

-Counties should maintain an electronic (Word Document format) version of the application, or at minimum, have access to it in the event that the teacher becomes a California Teacher of the Year.
-The county would also be asked to provide a 2-3 minute video clip of the teacher to be shown at the recognition ceremony.
-More information on this clip will be made available once Teachers of the Year are selected.
+Counties should maintain an electronic (Word Document format) version of the application, or at minimum, have access to it in the event that the teacher becomes a California Teacher of the Year (CA TOY).
+The county would also be asked to provide a professional 2 to 3 minute video clip of the teacher to be shown at the recognition ceremony.
+More information on this clip will be made available once CA TOYs are selected.